PowerShell/Polaris/README.md

 If you have an idea or find a bug, join the discussions in the issues or create a new issue.

-## Limitations

-* All script executions happen in a sandboxed runspace which means common parameters can not be shared between routes

 ## License

 Polaris is licensed under the MIT License.